What is a virtual credit card (VCC) or debit card?

 Integrate directly into your expense management processes

-"The key to an efficient accounting workflow is in the integrations," according to Beanworks.
-"The most comprehensive workflow with include a fully integrated payments process.
+"The key to an efficient accounting workflow is in the integrations," according to Quadient.
+"The most comprehensive workflow will include a fully integrated payments process.
 With virtual credit cards, payments can be approved and released to vendors directly from within your accounts payable automation software."

 We've talked about this a lot elsewhere, but reconciling expenses is costly and time-consuming.
 And if you're going to be creating dozens on virtual cards for online payments, this just leads to more moving parts.
 That means more ways in which things can go wrong at tax time.